Decoding species coexistence: A reinforcement learning perspective: model

-In our practice, a transient of 5000 steps is used for each realization, and both Q-tables and the migration rate are updated every 10 steps.
+In our practice, a transient of 5000 steps is used for each realization, and both Q-tables and the migration rate are updated every 10 steps to guarantee that substantial changes have happened in the neighborhood before the Q-table revision or migration adjustment.
 For more details, we provide more description and the pseudocode (Algorithm~\ref{algorithm:1}) in Appendix~\ref{Appendix:pseudocode}.
 As an ecological system, it's natural to monitor the densities of the three species, denoted as $\rho_{A, B, C}$.
 Extinction occurs when at least one of the three densities becomes zero.
-Since the evolution is stochastic, we compute the frequency of extinction detected over the total runs as the extinction probability $P_{ext}$.
+Since the evolution is stochastic, we compute the frequency of extinction as the extinction probability $P_{ext}$.
 To be consistent with previous studies~\cite{2007Mobility,Reichenbach2008self}, we also adopt the macroscopic diffusion constant $M_{0} =\varepsilon _{0} (2N ) ^{-1}$ as the control parameter for mobility.